zachmccabe/zachmccabe.github.io/nonfiction.md

 ---

-**Updated: {% include print_update.html %}** • Most of my work is nonfiction.
-What does that mean?
-This page will not completely answer the question but it will do for now.
-It is a working definition, and you can expect occasional updates.
+Updated: {% include print_update.html %} • I'm working on a working defintion.
+You can expect occasional updates to this page.

+Forget about Photoshop.
+Don't worry about deep fakes.
+The real question isn't about techno-phantoms.
+The real question is the same as always: *who trusts you?*